Diocese of Bafang

 The Roman Catholic Diocese of Bafang is a Latin Catholic suffragan diocese in the ecclesiastical province of Douala in Cameroon.

 Though it is a suffragan diocese, it depends on the missionary Roman Congregation for the Evangelization of Peoples.

-Its cathedral episcopal see is the Cathédrale du Cœur-Immaculé de Marie, dedicated to the Immaculate Heart of Mary, in Bafang, in the Haut-Nkam department of the West Province, Cameroon.
+Its episcopal seat is the Cathédrale du Cœur-Immaculé de Marie, a cathedral dedicated to the Immaculate Heart of Mary, in Bafang, in the Haut-Nkam department of the West Province, Cameroon.

 Statistics

 As per 2014, it pastorally serves 124,193 Catholics (42.5% of 292,387 total) on 7,229 km2 in 25 parishes and 91 missions.
 It had 34 priests (diocesan), 11 lay religious (sisters) and 12 seminarians.

 History

-The diocese was established on 26 May 2012 -without a formal missionary stage- as Diocese of Bafang on territory split off from the Diocese of Nkongsamba, in the same province.
+The diocese was established on 26 May 2012 without a formal missionary stage as the Diocese of Bafang on territory was split off from the Diocese of Nkongsamba, located in the same province.